krzysztof-magosa/haxor/README.md

 ```

 ### create_timer (08h)
-Schedule interrupt to be run every N ticks of system clock.
+Schedule interrupt to be run every N ticks of system timer (it runs 1000 ticks per second).
 Timer identificator is returned in _$v0_ register.

 ```